evkx/evkx.github.io/content/technology/windows/_index.md

 ### Wipers

-Windshield wipers are devices that remove rain, snow, ice, washer fluid, water, or debris from a vehicle's front window.
-They are powered by an electric motor and have a metal arm with a rubber blade attached to it.
+Windshield wipers remove rain, snow, ice, washer fluid, water, or debris from a vehicle's front window.
+An electric motor powers them and has a metal arm with a rubber blade attached to it.
 The blade swings back and forth over the glass, pushing away anything that might obstruct the driver's vision.

-Most EVs have two wipers but large evs like Hummer EV have three.
+Most EVs have two wipers, but large evs like Hummer EVs have three.

 <figur>